emsuru/charlie-03-ML-training/README.md

 ### Making Predictions

 1. Ensure you have a trained model saved in the `saved_models/` directory.
-2. Place the new dataset for prediction in the `data/` directory.
+2. Place the new dataset for prediction in the `input_data/` directory.
+This dataset should have the same schema as the training dataset.
 3. Update the `predict.py` script with the correct paths for the model and the new dataset.
 4. Run `predict.py` to preprocess the new dataset and make predictions.
-This will print predictions to the console or save to a file (--_to be updated once I finalise writing predict.py_--))
+Your predictions are saved to a .csv in the `output_data/` directory.

 ```